STEPS TO ENROLLMENT

 Meet a campus Admissions Team member in person or by phone to discuss your interests and find out about our programs of study and career training opportunities.
 If you are undecided about a career or educational pathway, the Admissions Team member will explain options and provide support to assist you in making an educated decision.
 You will be offered the opportunity to tour our facilities, your program of interest’s classrooms, and meet with the Program Facilitator.
 To schedule an in-person appointment, or to discuss your interests, please call FTI’s Admissions Team at (386) 447-4345.

-For more detailed information regarding programs, completion rates, school rules and regulations, and more: FTI CATALOG AND PROGRAM GUIDE
+For more detailed information regarding programs, completion rates, school rules and regulations, schedule and more: http://fti.flaglerschools.com/fti/resources-forms/student-handbook-information-guide

 Step 3 – Decide on How to Fund Your Education – Explore Financial Aid Resources (if applicable)